jasonbayton/11ty/_src/blog/2025/12/the-dpc-allowlist.md

 _If you’re blocked mid-provisioning, tell admins and users plainly that the warning is about allowlisting, not malware, and point out the option for them to continue the install if present in the Play Protect warning._

-## A call for transparency and over-communication
+## To close this out

 Standardisation is a good thing.
 I’ve spent years advocating for the **Android Management API (AMAPI)** and a more consistent experience across OEMs.
 But standardisation should not be achieved like this.

 Google needs to decouple **technical safety** from **verification.** If an app isn't verified, the OS should tell the user that.
-It should say: *"This management tool is from an unverified developer.
+It should say: *"This management tool is from an unverified/unknown/unapproved developer.
 Proceed with caution."* It should **not** say: *"This app is trying to bypass security."* By using the PHA stick to enforce partner rules, Google is signalling that the wider community - the tinkerers, the niche hardware vendors, and the independent developers - are no longer a priority.
-It’s a move that lacks empathy for the diverse ways Android is used in the real world.
+It’s a move that lacks empathy for the diverse ways Android is used across the world.

-The ship has sailed to put a pause on this now, but it's not too late to put out visible announcements, talk about the security, justify the change - everything that was done with developer verification should be done here, too.
+The ship has sailed to put a pause on this now, but it's not too late to put out visible announcements, talk about the security, justify the change, adjust the messaging - everything that was done with developer verification should be done here, too.

-To the developers and vendors struggling with this: My advice is to document everything.
-Any failed appeal, any poor user experience, and any customer you lose because of a "Harmful App" warning.
-The only way Google changes course is when the volume of the ecosystem's frustration is seen and heard.
-Ensure you reach out on the [customer community](https://androidenterprise.community) and make your voice heard.
+To the developers and vendors struggling with this: My advice is to document everything: Any failed appeal, any poor user experience, and any customer you lose because of a misleading warning.
+Submit it to the [customer community](https://androidenterprise.community) and make sure you're seen and heard.
 We've made incredible changes through the community over the last few years.
+Feedback matters.